 A passion for pleasing people.
 A true solutions gal.
 A real hero who overcomes customer challenges.
 That’s Dana.

-As a JDC Event Coordinator, Dana believes that every customer deserves an elevated experience.
+As JDC’s Exhibitions Specialist, Dana believes that every customer deserves an elevated experience.
 She loves the excitement of the tradeshow, seeing it as more than a unique opportunity for buyers and sellers to connect, it’s a place where ideas transform and flourish.
 Accomplishments in her 20 years of event and business managing experience include overseeing the exhibitor base for four global exhibitions.
 No small task considering her role involved everything from managing the customer interface and tracking information to creating customer materials and planning and executing the events.

 Digital and data security are also top of mind for Dana—she is an EC-Council Certified Security Analyst and has a Payment Card Industry (PCI) Compliance Certification.
 That’s in addition to her Bachelor of Arts from Adrian College.

 Dana also has an amazing life outside the office.
 She loves cooking and baking for her husband and four sons, and has been a coach for boys’ baseball and basketball teams.
 At the same time, she has a weakness for shoes, handbags, and curling up with a cup of tea and a good fashion magazine.
 She is also an avid couponer and takes pride in being “fabulously frugal”—a special talent that she shares with young women and as a mentor and teacher of frugal-living classes.

 Advertising & Integrated Marketing Solutions (AIMS Schedule)

 SIN 541 4D; Conference, Events and Tradeshow Planning Services